An exceptional plane

 fields as varied as production concepts, tools, and materials.

-"My first flight aboard Concorde left me with the memory of being in the cabin of a completely new, modern animal.
-The impression of being in the genius of man. "
+“My first flight aboard Concorde left me with the memory of being in the cockpit of a completely modern, new animal.
+The impression of being in the genius of man.”

 Claude Nougaro